oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-label/ai-vision-label.md

 In this lab, you will:

-* Create a new dataset using images from object storage
+* Generate dataset records using Data Labeling for Breast Cancer
+* Bulk image labeling
-* Label images programmatically
+* Verify Bulk Data labelled images

 ### Prerequisites